nate-adkins/nate-adkins.github.io/_pages/robotics.md

 ![]({{ site.baseurl }}/assets/images/utah_testing.jpg)

 During the autonomy mission, we set up in the basestation, started our robot's autonomy system, and observed its performance.
-Ultimately, we placed second in the mission, with our robot successfully navigating the rocky, unforgiving terrain to reach the mission goals.
+Ultimately, we placed second in the mission, with our robot successfully navigating the rocky and unforgiving terrain to reach the mission goals.

 ![]({{ site.baseurl }}/assets/images/basestation.jpg)